softcraft-development/swoop-sample/Readme.md

 In this respect, the Swoop challenge was a good one, because on a technical level it was extremely easy and simple.
 That gives more time for discussion, which is where the real value lies.

+You'll note that I talk repeatedly about "real-world apps" in my commentary.
+I believe it's important to stress when the decisions I make in this project aren't necessarily the same as the ones I would make in an actual product development environment, and to explain why there is a discrepancy.
+Again, in my opinion, it's the thought process here that matters, not the actual results.

+Similarly, I use phrases like "clarifying specifications".
+In my experience, specification are *always* ambiguous, especially compared to the precise detail required to actually implement a successful software project.
+In the real world, I'm constantly acquiring accurate details about what is necessary for a project.
+For a sample project, that's generally not possible, so instead I'll make reasonable assumptions and then document them.
+Assumptions are a bad thing for a real-world project and should be eliminated as often as possible.

 Notes On New Technologies
 -------------------------